aaron-schnieder/software-interview-questions/README.md

 1. Create a new iq-question-name.html
 2. Copy contents of iq-question-template.html to the new question
-3. Edit app.html
+3. Edit app.html to import your question html, add an anchor tag to your question and add the view
 4. Update polymer.json fragments to include the new question HTML file

 # Web Components FTW
-So you build your web app using one of the most popular GA web frameworks/libraries (Angular, React, etc.).
+So you built your web app using one of the most popular GA web frameworks/libraries (Angular, React, etc.).
 Then a few months later you start reading about the next version of said framework/library that will require a complete re-architecture / re-write of your app (Angular v2).
 Or you read about the new hotness in the web dev community and all of the awesomeness it brings with it (preact, vuejs, inferno, etc.).

 How does that feel?
 Well, it feels a lot like this